christianadebambo/house-prices-prediction/README.md

 The project has the following structure:
 - `notebook/`: `.ipynb` Colab-friendly notebook with model training
 - `input/`: input data
-- `output/`: csv file with predicted values exported from the notebooks
+- `output/`: csv file with predicted values exported from the notebook

 ## Working with the repo